riscv-europe/summit-website/site.src/pages/sponsoring.md

 </div>
 </div>

 Sponsorships will be taken on a first-come, first-served basis.
-Priority is based on when signed sponsor contract is received by sponsor manager at RISC-V International.
+Priority is based on when signed sponsor contract is received by technical secretary (BCO).

 **Sponsorships will open at 3PM CET on 27th February.**

-Please contact Tiffany Sparks for more details by clicking the button below
+Please contact Andrew Moore (europe-summit-marketing@riscv.org) for questions.

 <div style="text-align: center">
-<button class="sponsor-button" onclick="location.href='mailto:tiffany@riscv.org';">Find out more</button>
+<button class="sponsor-button" onclick="location.href='europe-summit-marketing@riscv.org';">Secure your sponsorship</button>
 </div>